CopernicaMarketingSoftware/Documentation/Yothalot/installation.md

 sudo mount -t glusterfs nameOfCluster:/volume-name /path/to/mount/point
 ```

-Yothalot automatically tries to assign jobs to nodes in the cluster that have
+For efficiency purposes Yothalot automatically tries to assign jobs to nodes in the cluster that have
 local access to the files that are mapped or reduced.
 To find out on which
 servers files are stored, Yothalot runs the `getfattr` command line tool.
 For a
 reason that is not completely clear to us, only the root user may do this.
 For